 Several of these measures use a "less disturbed" definition of reference, rather than minimally disturbed (Stoddard et al. 2006).
-"Less-disturbed sites" are those with higher levels of human activity than allowed for a site to be considered reference following the criteria in Ode et al. (2016) and likely reflect some impacts of disturbance.
-The process of identifying less-disturbed sites is described below.
+"Less-disturbed sites" are those with higher levels of human activity than allowed for a site to be considered reference following the criteria in Ode et al. (2016b) and likely reflect some impacts of disturbance.
+The process of identifying less-disturbed sites in the Central Valley is described in Rehn et al. (2008).